rdfostrich/article-demo/content/demonstration-overview.md

 OSTRICH Admin is implemented as a Node.js Web application using the [Express framework](https://expressjs.com/){:.mandatory}.
 This was done using the OSTRICH JavaScript bindings for Node.js.
 This application is available on [GitHub](https://github.com/rdfostrich/ostrich-admin){:.mandatory} under an open license.
+A screencast demonstrating the usage of this application can be found on [Vimeo](https://vimeo.com/246792247){:.mandatory}.

 ### Query